chiubaca/100-days-of-code/log.md

 **Thoughts:**: I'm having fun with this little side project I am aiming to get this completed by tommorrow and hopefully post a tweet about it. once I'm done i will finish off my CSS book and begin hacking with my jekyll blog and try to theme it.

 **Link to work:** uploading soon

+### Day 10: January 11, 2017

+**Today's Progress**: More work on this twitter automation project

+**Thoughts:**: So close to getting this working

+**Link to work:** uploading soon

+### Day 11: January 12, 2017

+**Today's Progress**: Success with my automation script and have set it as a scheduled task on PythonAnywhere(great cloud service!).
+Twitter account now automatically updates my 100 days of code counter and my name updates with the current weather powered by Open Weather Map.

+**Thoughts:**: Had great fun with this mini project I need to do more things like this as I learn so much doing.
+I must get back to CSS and starting learning how to theme my blog.

+**Link to work:** uploading soon